FoamyGuy/Android_Bluefruit_Playground/readme.md

 Current Known Issues / Todo list:
 * General
-    - all hard coded strings should be moved to strings.xml file
     - add reminder to EnableSettingsActivity to turn off the settings after user is done.
     - welcome activity needs to be implemented.
-    - problems button in pairing activity needs to be implemented

 * Accelerometer Module
     - Accelerometer activity should hide the ugly webview loading